-Open enrollment for the 2018 ACA plans is now live at healthcare.gov, as of this morning (Nov.
-1).
+Open enrollment for the 2019 ACA plans is live at healthcare.gov, as of November 1.
 I’ve provided resources and answers to a number of common questions about ACA enrollment below.

-- If you want to help others, please spread the word to as many people as you can (share this article!).
-This is especially important this year, because…
+If you want to help those who don’t have employer-sponsored health insurance plans, please spread the word to as many people as you can (share this article!).
+This is very important, because…

-As part of current ongoing efforts by this administration to sabotage the ACA by driving down enrollment, they have:
+As part of current ongoing efforts by the current administration to sabotage the ACA by driving down enrollment, they have:

-- Cut marketplace enrollment time in half by moving up the final enrollment date to December 15, versus January 31, as in prior years.
+- Cut marketplace enrollment time in half by moving up the final enrollment date to December 15, versus January 31, as it used to be.

 - Slashed marketing and outreach funds by 90% to $10 million, down from $100 million.

-- Cut grants provided to “navigators” who educate, guide, and enroll consumers in plans by about 40%.
+- Cut grants provided to “navigators” who educate, guide, and enroll consumers in plans by 84%.

 - Instructed Department of Health and Human Services regional directors to not help states with enrollment as they have in years past (in fact, this is their job).